New TOEFL Changes 2026 - New TOEFL Format Multistage Adaptive Testing Coming in 2026

 Before, you would be given a simple scenario like:

 Now let's see how they could deceive you.
-The question might mention two scenarios, but specifically, ask you about only one of them.
+The question might mention two scenarios, but specifically, ask about only one.
 If not careful, you could end up answering the wrong scenario.
 Let’s add the TOEFL speaking changes to the previous standing desk question.

 WASN’T THAT DECEITFUL!